Zaragoza Entry Requirements

 Valid Passport

-Visa or ETIAS Authorization
+Visa or ETIAS (when active)

 Proof of Accommodation